Surprising Ways You’re Wasting Money on Your Car

 All cars are not created equal

 In your parents’ or grandparents’ day, all cars were created equal—or fairly equal.
-Oil needed to be changed every 3,000 miles—and everyone used basically the same type.
+Oil needed to be changed every 5,000 kilometres—and everyone used basically the same type.
 That was just one example of the many ways car maintenance was standardized among all vehicles.
 Today, there are as many different maintenance guidelines as there are types of cars.
 The good news is that auto engineering has advanced to such a degree that car maintenance is easier than ever.
 The bad news: Many car owners still follow the old guidelines, wasting time and cash—and perhaps even damaging their cars.
-Jumpstart your knowledge, save money and avoid engine damage by reviewing these common missteps shared by Ben Perricone, territory manager, AAA Mid-Atlantic, headquartered in Wilmington, Delaware.
+Jumpstart your knowledge, avoid engine damage and stop wasting money on your car by reviewing these common missteps shared by Ben Perricone, territory manager, AAA Mid-Atlantic, headquartered in Wilmington, Delaware.